 Chester Williamson was born on July 18, 1930 in Greenwood, Mississippi to Walter Williamson and Ethel Jones.
 In the early 1940’s, the family moved to Chicago to look for work.
 Walter found a job working in a steel mill during the day and later started working in a restaurant at night.
-Ethel, meanwhile, cared for their nine children: Walter, Jr; Hattie; Clarence; Clara; Jimmy; Odelia; Roberta; Chester; and Roy.
+Ethel, meanwhile, cared for their nine children: Walter, Jr.; Hattie; Clarence; Clara; Jimmy; Odelia; Roberta; Chester; and Roy.

 The Williamsons moved around the city a lot as Chester was growing up, never staying in any one apartment for long.
-Chester struggled with school, and, finally, after sixth grade, he quit.
+Chester struggled with school, and finally, after sixth grade, he quit.
 He couldn’t find a job, however, and spent his days roaming the streets and getting into trouble.
 He was eventually arrested and sent to the state penitentiary until he was released in 1951 at age twenty-one.

-Right about this time, Chester unfortunately discovered that he had some sort of infection in his right lung, which resulted in him having to have part of it removed.
+Right about this time, Chester unfortunately discovered that he had some sort of infection in his right lung, which resulted in having part of it removed.
 After he recovered, he realized that he would never be able to get a job doing hard manual labor, so he enrolled in barber school.
 After a year, he earned his barber certificate and proceeded to find work at different shops around the South Side.
 Eventually, he was introduced to a young woman by the name of Lorraine Davis, who was the sister of one of his customers.
 Chester and Lorraine hit it off right away and married soon after.
 They moved into one of the newly built high-rises of Cabrini-Green and had twin girls: Sandra and Suzanne.